Nolan Arenado Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective eight K/9, which ranks 25th in the league.
+- The 8.3 strikeouts per nine innings compiled by the Pirates pitching staff ranks 23rd in MLB.

-- The Pirates have the 16th-ranked team ERA among all league pitching staffs (4.54).
+- The Pirates have a 4.46 team ERA that ranks 13th among all MLB pitching staffs.

+- Pirates pitchers combine to give up 17 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- The Pirates are sending Oviedo (1-0) out to make his third start of the season.
+- Contreras (1-1) gets the starting nod for the Pirates, his third of the season.

-- His last appearance was on Sunday against the Chicago White Sox, when the righty threw 6 2/3 scoreless innings while allowing five hits.
+- His last appearance came on Monday against the Houston Astros, when the right-hander threw 3 1/3 innings, surrendering seven earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.